Guix in a Linux Container

 mkdir filesystem

-guix system --dry-run init --no-bootloader config.scm filesystem/
+guix system --dry-run init --no-bootloader config.scm filesystem/Configuration

 A setup more suited for a container is added to the